JoshuaMichaelHall-Tech/launch-school-coursework-ruby-backend/coursework_ruby/rb185/README.md

 - [PostgreSQL Documentation](https://www.postgresql.org/docs/)
 - [PG Gem Documentation](https://rubygems.org/gems/pg)

-## Personal Notes
-RB185 connected the web development skills from RB175 with the database knowledge from earlier courses.
-Learning to build full-stack applications with proper data persistence transformed my understanding of application architecture.
-The emphasis on query optimization highlighted the importance of database efficiency in application performance.

 ## Related Courses
 - Builds on database foundations from LS180
 - Integrates with web development concepts from RB175